 My first car: 1976 Honda Civic

-I reckon cars have greatly improved my life since my very first car back in 1995, shown above.
+I’ve always felt that cars have greatly improved my life since my very first one back in 1995, shown above.
 It was a 1976 Honda Civic EB1 which my dad brought for me from a car fair, fueling my newfound sense of adventure.
 I love how many fun times I’ve had in, outside of, and because of cars.
 I love what they symbolise: freedom.

 You can click on any photo on this page and it will open in full size.

 I’m also hopelessly addicted to them in all their shapes and sizes – and it’s worrying.
 The funny thing is, I can hang on to the same phone for years, and my laptop is seven years old, but cars?
 I’m already contemplating my next one.
 The only thing stopping me from having a garage like that of Jay Leno is my income: I’m a humble wage slave.
 However, I’m quite happy that way.
 Well, most of the time.

 Anyway, let’s continue with this list of cars, including photos (and videos where available) of my cars through the ages.
 Here’s a little video of my first car, a 1976 Honda Civic.

 Related video: Yes, surprisingly, I actually have video footage of my first car recorded back in 1995.
 I was 15 years old, and I was clearly insane.
 I still have no idea what I was doing when I recorded this video.
 It’s truly surreal.